Deprecation

 If the current version is 3.1.2, the function will be marked as deprecated in 3.2 and should normally be removed for 3.6, so the second issue should be an issue in a deprecation epic for the 3.6 version (MDL-54740).
 This second issue should include instructions on how to remove the function so that when it comes time to do so, the task is trivial for any developer.

-• Last but not least, every deprecation should be documented in the corresponding upgrade.txt files at least once but, ideally, both on this initial/immediate deprecation and also on the final deprecation/removal.
+- Last but not least, every deprecation should be documented in an upgrade note at least once but, ideally, both on this initial/immediate deprecation and also on the final deprecation/removal.

 Apart from the previous points, there are a few more optional but highly recommended steps:

-• A @todo tag can be added linking to the issues created for further action.
+tag can be added linking to the issues created for further action. - A

 Longer deprecation periods can be considered for functions that are widely used.